January 11, 2021 – A series of shut downs, and FBI warnings

 The House is in proforma session and Articles of Impeachment have been brought to the floor, with a vote expected tomorrow.
 There is historical precedent for an impeachment trial even after a person leaves office (William Belknap, Secretary of War, 1876).
 Speaker Pelosi has requested Pence to enact the 25th Amendment, else wise Articles of Impeachment will be presented to the Senate, who will be compelled to hold a trial, and vote to either convict or acquit.

 The Senate is out and the earliest they would vote is Wednesday, which would draw a trial out beyond Trump’s past day in office.
 There is also talk of postponing the trial for 100 days to allow Biden to anchor his agenda.
 Since Trump will have left office before an impeachment trial will finish, the House goal is for conviction (followed by separate procedures in the Senate) that would ban him from holding office in the future.
-A conviction is a long shot since the Dems need 18 GOP Senators to cross the aisle, but the impeachment will become historic record, regardless of its outcome.
+A conviction is a long shot since the Dems need 18 GOP Senators to cross the aisle, but this second impeachment will become historic record, regardless of its outcome.

 Parler is still live on the web but not accessible via smartphone apps.
 The site has 8 million users, a shadow of the 89 million follower that Trump had on Twitter before he was banned.